microbit-playground/microbit-playground.github.io/content/teachers.md

 Yes.
 The BBC has said in its material and adverts that the kids will get them to own (and not be kept in school).

-#### Relax, it's not a Teaching Project

 I beleive the launch is 'give kids a micro:bit to tinker with'; it's not a project for teachers & schools.
 The educational potential is massive and their use could be incorporated into planning the 2016/2017 school year when class packs are available.
+I'll update this the second I know more!

 ## Teaching Resources